OrienteerBAP/Orienteer-Guidebook/conventions_of_this_document.md

 * Interface elements, like buttons or anything that has a name and that you can click is given with the **bold** font.

-* Code or configuration file text is given in a box, like this:
+* Code and commands are given in a box, like this:
 > Code
 >